caronc/nzbget-tidyit/README.md

   -c, --clean           Unless this switch is specified, this script only runs
                         in a log only mode (a dry-run) allowing you to see the actions the script would have otherwise performed.
+                        This switch can be combined with the --move-path (-p) switch to move handled instead.
+  -p PATH, --move-path=PATH
+                        Identifiy the path to place content into instead of removing it.
+By specifying a --move-path, the --clean (-c) switch is implied however handled content is moved instead of being removed.
   -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.